-The skills which ASDAN courses develop are highly valued by employers.
-As the courses develop Personal Effectiveness Skills as well as Improving Own Learning they can also prepare you for the more independent approach required for success at A Level, Further Education and in Higher Education.
+The skills which ASDAN courses develop are highly valued by employers as they develop personal effectiveness skills as well as improving own learning.
+This can also prepare students for the more independent approach required for success in Further Education and in Higher Education.